myltik/azure-docs.ru-ru/articles/app-service-logic/app-service-logic-connector-smtp.md

 <properties
-   pageTitle="Использование соединителя SMTP в приложениях логики | Служба приложений Microsoft Azure" description="Как создать и настроить соединитель SMTP или приложение API и использовать его в приложении логики в службе приложений Azure" services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman"
+   pageTitle="Using the SMTP Connector in Logic Apps | Microsoft Azure App Service" description="How to create and configure the SMTP Connector or API app and use it in a logic app in Azure App Service" services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman"